Toughening stance on China's Xinjiang, Britain introduces new company rules

 Raab said Britain still wanted a positive and constructive relationship with China “but we won’t sacrifice our values or our security”.

-During a United Nations Security Council meeting on Tuesday Britain’s Minister of State for Middle East and North Africa James Cleverly criticized China for using counter-terrorism as a way to justify “severe and disproportionate measures” against the Uighurs and other ethnic minorities in Xinjiang.
+During a U.N.
+Security Council meeting on Tuesday, Britain’s Minister of State for Middle East and North Africa James Cleverly criticized China for using counterterrorism as a way to justify “severe and disproportionate measures” against the Uighurs and other ethnic minorities in Xinjiang.

 China’s U.N.
 Ambassador Zhang Jun rejected the comments and told the 15-member council: “The various narratives on Xinjiang are purely political motivated.”